Albany Park Theater Project: Ensemble

 The ensemble consists each year of about 30 youth artists between the ages of 13 and 20.
 There is no audition process or application, however all ensemble members do live in or go to school in the Albany Park neighborhood.
 Many ensemble members joined APTP through the day programs at Albany Park Multicultural Academy and Volta Elementary School, two neighborhood Chicago Public Schools, as well as Roosevelt High School, Von Steuben Metropolitan High School, and Amundsen High School.
 The ensemble also has tutoring and a college access and success program available to them, as well as a health and food program that provides meals throughout the year.

 Productions

-Albany Park Theater Project has devised more than 19 pieces of original theater, including:
+More than 19 pieces of original theater have been devised at Albany Park Theater Project.